 Harry Partridge (aka HappyHarry) is a flash animator, who voice acts, writes and scores all of his animations, as well as occasionally doing collaborative works with Chris "Oney" O'Neill (of Leo And Satan fame) and Stuart Ashen.
 He also happens to be the son of XTC's Andy Partridge.
-Your stereotypical Flash cartoon, his are not!He releases his videos on his YouTube and Newgrounds pages, with some of his older videos also available on That Guy with the Glasses.The YMMV page for his works is here.
+Your stereotypical Flash cartoon, his are not!He releases his videos on his YouTube and Newgrounds pages.
+Some of his older videos were once available on That Guy with the Glasses, but they have since been removed.

 The works of Harry Partridge provide examples of :